lennyleadership/Devotional_Commentary_Bible/content.en/docs/108_2_Corinthians/2Corinthians_02.md

 2:13 I had no rest in my spirit, because I found not Titus my brother: but taking my leave of them, I went from thence into Macedonia.

-2:14 Now thanks be unto God, which always causeth us to triumph in Christ, and maketh manifest the savour of his knowledge by us in every place.
+2:14 Now thanks be unto God, which always causeth us to triumph in Christ, and maketh manifest the savour of his knowledge by us in every place.<a id="1_ref" href = "#1">[1]</a>

 2:15 For we are unto God a sweet savour of Christ, in them that are saved, and in them that perish: